rubixibuc/rerender/README.md

-# rerender
+# Rerender

 ## React utility component library

-### Rerender is a set of pure components intent on replacing libraries such as lodash during rendering.
+> Rerender is a set of pure components intent on replacing libraries such as lodash during rendering.
 It might be useful to think of it as recompose for render props.

-#### Instead of...
+##### Instead of...

 ```jsx harmony
 import _ from 'lodash';